Thoroldvix/RoastBot/README.md

 # Roast Bot

 Roast Bot is a small Discord bot that uses the OpenAI API to roast you in the style of Shakespeare or in the Japanese language when you react to a message with a specific emoji.
-It adds a touch of literary flair to your Discord server!

 ## Installation